UTokyo-FieldPhenomics-Lab/UAVbroccoli/10_agisoft_batch_tools/readme.md

    ![img](../assets/Snipaste_2022-06-15_20-25-35.png)

    No worry about it, we will display it later.
+(01 will solve this double detecting problem)
 5. Edit the flight height of all the chunks

    ![img](../assets/Snipaste_2022-06-15_20-54-34.png)